df1234/CV/README.md

 # CV
 This CV will be updated periodically.
-Please contact Delia.Fuhrmann@mrc-cbu.cam.ac.uk if you require an up-to-date version.
+Please contact delia.fuhrmann@kcl.ac.uk if you require an up-to-date version.